devraza/persona/README.md

 ~help
 ```

-## FAQ
+### FAQ

-Q: Why is it called persona?
+> Q: Why is it called persona?
-A: It's a personal bot, and [midnadimple](https://github.com/midnadimple) likes the Persona series.
+> A: It's a personal bot, and [midnadimple](https://github.com/midnadimple) likes the Persona series.

-Q: Why is it written in [the Go programming language](https://go.dev)?
+> Q: Why is it written in [the Go programming language](https://go.dev)?
-A: Haha, speed go brrr.
+> A: Speed is considerable important when it comes to AI.